kartikey-vyas-DS/Stock-market-prediction-/README.md

 ```

 📊 Sample Output

-CopyPrediction for Nifty 50 on 2024-08-15:
+- Prediction for Nifty 50 on 2024-08-15:
-Random Forest: Backtest Accuracy: 52.34%, Prediction: 📈 Bullish
+- Random Forest: Backtest Accuracy: 52.34%, Prediction: 📈 Bullish
-KNN: Backtest Accuracy: 48.67%, Prediction: 📉 Bearish
+- KNN: Backtest Accuracy: 48.67%, Prediction: 📉 Bearish
-Decision Tree: Backtest Accuracy: 51.12%, Prediction: 📈 Bullish
+- Decision Tree: Backtest Accuracy: 51.12%, Prediction: 📈 Bullish
-XGBoost: Backtest Accuracy: 53.89%, Prediction: 📈 Bullish
+- XGBoost: Backtest Accuracy: 53.89%, Prediction: 📈 Bullish

-Final Prediction: 📈 Bullish
+- Final Prediction: 📈 Bullish

 ⚠️ Disclaimer

-This tool is for educational and informational purposes only.
+- This tool is for educational and informational purposes only.
 Always conduct your own research and consult with a qualified financial advisor before making investment decisions.

 🤝 Contributing

 We welcome contributions!
 If you have ideas for improvements or bug fixes, please open an issue or submit a pull request.

-📬 Contact
+## Contact

 For more projects and information, visit my portfolio: [https://kartikey-vyas-ds.github.io/]

-Created with ❤️ by Kartikey Vyas

-## Contact

 If you have any feedback/are interested in collaborating, please reach out to me at [<img height="40" src="https://img.icons8.com/color/48/000000/linkedin.png" height="40em" align="center" alt="Follow Kartikey on LinkedIn" title="Follow Kartikey on LinkedIn"/>](https://www.linkedin.com/in/kartikey-vyas-2a29b9273) &nbsp; <a href="mailto:kvsvyas@gmail.com"> <img height="40" src="https://img.icons8.com/fluent/48/000000/gmail.png" align="center" />